Matthew Hopkins: Colonial impact

-Hopkins' witch-hunting methods were outlined in his book The Discovery of Witches, which was published in 1647.
+Hopkins's witch-hunting methods were outlined in his book The Discovery of Witches, which was published in 1647.
 These practices were recommended in law books.
-During the year following the publication of Hopkins' book, trials and executions for witchcraft began in the New England colonies with the hanging of Alse Young of Windsor, Connecticut on May 26, 1647, followed by the conviction of Margaret Jones.
-As described in the journal of Governor John Winthrop, the evidence assembled against Margaret Jones was gathered by the use of Hopkins' techniques of "searching" and "watching".
+During the year following the publication of Hopkins's book, trials and executions for witchcraft began in the New England colonies with the hanging of Alse Young of Windsor, Connecticut, on May 26, 1647, followed by the conviction of Margaret Jones.
+As described in the journal of Governor John Winthrop, the evidence assembled against Margaret Jones was gathered by the use of Hopkins's techniques of "searching" and "watching".

-Jones' execution was the first in a witch-hunt that lasted in New England from 1648 until 1663.
+Jones's execution was the first in a witch-hunt that lasted in New England from 1648 until 1663.
 About eighty people throughout New England were accused of practising witchcraft during that period, of whom fifteen women and two men were executed.
-Some of Hopkins' methods were employed during the Salem Witch Trials, which occurred primarily in Salem, Massachusetts in 1692–93.
+Some of Hopkins's methods were employed during the Salem Witch Trials, which occurred primarily in Salem, Massachusetts, in 1692–93.
 These trials resulted in 19 executions for witchcraft, one man, Giles Corey, pressed to death for refusing to plead, and 150 imprisonments.

 Death and legacy

 Matthew Hopkins died at his home in Manningtree, Essex, on 12 August 1647, probably of pleural tuberculosis.
 He was buried a few hours after his death in the graveyard of the Church of St Mary at Mistley Heath.
 In the words of historian Malcolm Gaskill, Matthew Hopkins "lives on as an anti-hero and bogeyman – utterly ethereal, endlessly malleable".
 According to historian Rossell Hope Robbins, Hopkins "acquired an evil reputation which in later days made his name synonymous with fingerman or informer paid by authorities to commit perjury".

-What historian James Sharpe has characterised as a "pleasing legend" grew up around the circumstances of Hopkins' death, according to which he was subjected to his own swimming test and executed as a witch, but the parish registry at Mistley confirms his burial there.
+What historian James Sharpe has characterised as a "pleasing legend" grew up around the circumstances of Hopkins's death, according to which he was subjected to his own swimming test and executed as a witch, but the parish registry at Mistley confirms his burial there.